CCTV cameras will watch over Egyptians in new high-tech capital

 The risk is higher in places with authoritarian governments, Fatafta said.

-"The Egyptian government is selling its New Administrative Capital as a smart city where people can have a better life quality - but in reality, they are building a surveillance city," she told the Thomson Reuters Foundation.
+"The Egyptian government is selling its New Administrative Capital as a smart city where people can have a better life quality - but in reality, they are building a surveillance city," she said.

 SUSPICIOUS PEOPLE